 2.4.
-Credentials to sit the College examination
+Credentials to sit the certifying examination

-Candidates for the ECVP certifying examination must have completed at least three (3) years of supervised training in a standard pathology training programme or have completed an alternative training programme approved by Council.
+Candidates for the ECVP certifying examination must have completed at least three (3) years of supervised training in a standard pathology training programme or have completed an alternative training programme.

 Candidates must have submitted, as first author or co-author, at least two (2) original papers (in English) in the broad field of veterinary pathology in peer-reviewed journals of international repute.

 A thesis or monograph will not be accepted as a publication.
-One of the two papers must have been accepted by the time of application to take the ECVP certifying exam.
+One (1) of the two (2) papers must have been accepted by the time of application to take the certifying examination.
 A second manuscript can be under review at the time of application.
-In cases where the second paper has not been accepted prior to the examination and the candidate passes the examination, the candidate will only be declared and registered as Diplomate of the ECVP once providing proof that the second paper is accepted.
-Acceptance of the second publication needs to be confirmed no later than six (6) months after passing the examination.
-In case the second publication is not accepted within the six (6)-month period after passing the examination, the candidate's initial credentials will not be validated and therefore the candidate will be required to re-sit all sections of the College Examination.
+In cases where the second paper has not been accepted prior to the examination and the candidate passes the examination, the candidate will only be declared and registered as ECVP Diplomate once providing proof that the second paper is accepted.
+Acceptance of the second publication needs to be confirmed no later than 31 July of the examination year.
+In case the second publication is not accepted by 31 July of the examination year, the candidate's initial credentials will not be validated and therefore the candidate will be required to re-sit all sections of the certifying examination.